 Top Engagement Ring Setting Styles | Boca Raton, FL

-Need help choosing the perfect engagement ring?
+Need help choosing the perfect engagement ring in Boca Raton?

-Solitaire Engagement Ring Setting
+Solitaire Engagement Ring

 - Peg Heads - This is the most common solitaire engagement ring setting style.
 The band (shank) and the prongs that hold the diamond are two separate pieces that are soldered together.
 Peg heads can be a different metal type than the shank (for example a white gold ring can have a rose gold peg head holding the diamond to give it a more personal touch).
 Also, it is important to know that peg heads are generally a higher profile setting and are more prone to damage if you are rough with your hands.